MicrosoftDocs/fabric-docs/docs/data-factory/dataflowsgen2-monitoring.md

     - Endpoints contacted
     - Volume processed by the connector

-To investigate what happened you can drill down into an activity or table.
-The following screen provides you with general information about the refresh as well as errors.
-If you are drilling into an activity you will be presented with how much data got processed and sent to your output destination.
+To investigate what happened, you can drill down into an activity or table.
+The following screen provides you with general information about the refresh and errors.
+If you're drilling into an activity, you are presented with how much data got processed and sent to your output destination.

 ## Monitor Hub